-- a) Consistent Warning Activation Time (CWAT) such that the system: - i. is triggered by the approach and presence of any train, - ii. accommodates all possible approach speeds. - b) automatic deactivation of GCWS that has been activated for a train that has stopped for a predetermined amount of time (configurable) prior to the Grade Crossing; - c) the subsequent re-activation of the GCWS if the stopped train has resumed movements towards grade crossing; - d) the subsequent re-activation of the GCWS by the Driving Crew of a train using commands entered on a Dual Tone Multi Frequency (DTMF) keypad; and - e) monitoring devices and recorders. - 6.4.4 For the determination of train speed and position, the preferred technology currently in use in Metrolinx territory is a "crossing predictor", which is a device that can determine a train's speed and distance from the crossing and deduce the arrival time of the train at the grade crossing.
-The predictor provides the ability to provide a CWAT independent of train's approach speed.
+- a) Constant Warning Activation Time (CWAT) such that the system: - i. is triggered by the approach and presence of any train; and - ii. accommodates all possible approach speeds. - b) Automatic deactivation of GCWS that has been activated for a train that has stopped for a predetermined amount of time (configurable) prior to the Grade Crossing; - c) The subsequent reactivation of the GCWS if the stopped train has resumed movements towards grade crossing; - d) The subsequent reactivation of the GCWS by the Operating crew of a train using commands entered on a Dual Tone Multi-Frequency (DTMF) keypad; and - e) Monitoring devices and recorders. - 6.4.4 For the determination of train speed and position, the preferred technology currently in use in Metrolinx territory is a "crossing predictor," which is a device that can determine a train's speed and distance from the crossing and deduce the arrival time of the train at the grade crossing.
+The predictor provides the ability to provide a CWAT independent of the train's approach speed.